 The study examined both a full spent fuel pool and one with less fuel and more spacing between individual fuel assemblies, as well as emergency procedures for adding water to the pool in the unlikely event that the earthquake causes the pool to lose water.

 "Our detailed analysis showed that even a very strong earthquake has a low probability of damaging the pool studied to the point of losing water," said Brian Sheron, Director of the NRC's Office of Nuclear Regulatory Research.
-"The draft study also shows that even if this particular pool was damaged, the fuel could be kept safely cool in all but a few exceptional circumstances.
-We'll use the final study to inform further analysis of U.S. spent fuel pools."

 The study also examined the potential benefits of moving all spent fuel older than five years into storage casks within five years.
 The study concluded faster fuel transfer to casks would not provide a significant safety benefit for the plant studied.